dbutz/SchoolSite-Pro-Docs/dataManagement/createData/createStudents.md

 3. **STUTYPE** - This field is used to identify certain types of students that will be excluded or optionally included in the enrollment projection model as well as students that will be excluded from boundary planning (i.e. a particular group of students don’t move during a boundary change).
 The STUTYPE field is defined as a “text” field of 2 characters in length.

 # STUTYPE Field Explained:
-The STUTYPE field contains numerous two-letter code values to identify and standardize various types of students, whether they are special education, pre-kindergarten, home study, etc.  The reason these students are identified with a STUTYPE code is because certain students may or may not take classroom space which is relevant to the discussion of projections and facility needs, and in other instances certain types of students may need to be identified as not being moved in certain redistricting scenarios (i.e. special day class in self-contained classrooms).
+The STUTYPE field contains numerous two-letter code values to identify and standardize various types of students, whether they are special education, pre-kindergarten, home study, etc.  The reason these students are identified with a STUTYPE code is because certain students may or may not take classroom space which is relevant to the discussion of forecasts and facility needs, and in other instances certain types of students may need to be identified as not being moved in certain redistricting scenarios (i.e. special day class in self-contained classrooms).